What's happened

 - What are the implications of AI models fabricating reasoning?

-- How can AI systems be better aligned with human values?
+- How can AI alignment be improved?

 More on these topics